Aston-Reese has 2 goals and assist, Penguins beat Jets 7-2

 Mathieu Perreault and Mark Scheifele had goals for the Jets, and Laurent Brossoit finished with 21 saves.

-Both teams were playing back-to-back games and lacked zip in the first period.
-Perreault scored the opener at 1:47 when a centering puck he flipped in front of the Pittsburgh net glanced off a defender’s stick and past Jarry.
+Both teams were playing back-to-back games and lacked zip in the first period but Jets forward Blake Wheeler didn’t blame it on fatigue.

+“It was right there,” he said of their chance to win the game.
+“The start was good.
+Through the second period, it was good.
+We get the power-play goal and we’re down by a goal.
+Puck bounced the wrong way tonight.”

-The celebration was short-lived as Aston-Reese tied it up a few minutes later when, as he was falling to the ice in front of the Winnipeg net, he slipped a loose rebound past Brossoit at 4:09 for his first goal of the season.
+The home crowd’s celebration after Perreault’s goal was short-lived as Aston-Reese tied it up a few minutes later when, as he was falling to the ice in front of the Winnipeg net, he slipped a loose rebound past Brossoit at 4:09 for his first goal of the season.

 Guentzel scored on a power play at 7:50 of the second to give the Penguins the lead and then, just 41 seconds later, a puck bounced behind the net and back out right in front of Lafferty, who slammed it in to make it 3-1.